 Abstract

 Early detection of invasive species is an important predictor of management success.
-Non-native narrow-leaved cattail (Typha angustifolia) has been detected in the Fraser River Estuary (FRE) in recent decades, but questions around their degree of establishment, and the potential emergence of hybrid cattail (Typha x glauca), remain unanswered.
+Non-native narrow-leaved cattail (Typha angustifolia) has been detected in the Fraser River Estuary (FRE) in recent decades, but questions around their degree of establishment, and the potential emergence of hybrid cattail (Typha × glauca), remain unanswered.
 This study models the current and potential future distribution of non-native cattails in the FRE using a combination of spectral imagery analysis and species distribution modelling.
 Contrary to our expectation, we find that non-native cattails are already widespread, currently occupying approximately 4% or 500,000 m2 of FRE tidal marshes.
-Though never formally recorded in the estuary previously, Typha x glauca appears to be the more abundant taxon, suggesting that heterosis may be facilitating this invasion.
+Though never formally recorded in the estuary previously, Typha × glauca appears to be the more abundant taxon, suggesting that heterosis may be facilitating this invasion.
 We describe these taxa as cryptic invasive species, as their resemblance to native broad-leaved cattail (Typha latifolia) likely inhibited their earlier detection.
 In our species distribution model, we distinguish between site suitability (ability to establish and persist) and susceptibility (risk of being colonized when suitable).
 Our model predicts that the scale of this invasion may increase over time, as 29% and 20% of the estuary has moderate or high suitability and susceptibility probabilities, while 16% and 24% of these habitats are currently occupied.
 Restoration projects had proportionally more non-cattails, suitable habitat, and susceptible habitat than the overall estuary, casting doubt on their mitigation effectiveness.
 Estuary-wide containment and eradication is unlikely given the extent of this invasion, so management should prioritize areas of high conservation and cultural value.

 Introduction

 Invasion biology research is often reactive, occurring when a non-native species is well-established, and therefore eradication, containment, and other management efforts are hindered by effort and cost, which compound temporally (Smith et al. 1999; Rejmánek & Pitcairn 2002; Simberloff et al. 2013; Ahmed et al. 2022).
 Proactive research, investigating the ecological threat potential of non-native species in habitats where they are not yet established, may more likely lead to successful management outcomes (Hobbs et al. 2009).
-We examine the threat of two potential invaders to tidal marsh ecosystems in the Pacific Northwest, narrow-leaved cattail (Typha angustifolia L.), and hybrid cattail (Typha x glauca Godr.), to understand their current distribution and future risk of expansion.
-Recent assessments indicate T. angustifolia was likely introduced to North America from Europe (Ciotir et al. 2013; Ciotir & Freeland 2016), though it has been present on the east Coast since at least the early 19th century (Shih & Finkelstein 2008).
-Concurrent with its establishment was the emergence of hybrid T. x glauca, the offspring of T. angustifolia and native broad-leaved cattail (T. latifolia; Kuehn et al. 1999; Ball & Freeland 2013).
-Initially restricted to the eastern margins of the continent, these taxa have rapidly expanded westward over the last century because of habitat alteration, habitat disturbance, and commercial sales (Shih & Finkelstein 2008; Ciotir & Freeland 2016).
+We examine the threat of two potential invaders to tidal marsh ecosystems in the Pacific Northwest, narrow-leaved cattail (Typha angustifolia L.), and hybrid cattail (Typha × glauca Godr.), to understand their current distribution and future risk of expansion.
+Recent assessments suggest T. angustifolia was likely introduced to North America from Europe (Ciotir et al. 2013; Ciotir & Freeland 2016), though it has been present on the Atlantic Coast since at least the early 19th century (Shih & Finkelstein 2008).
+Concurrent with its continental establishment was the emergence of hybrid T. × glauca, the offspring of T. angustifolia and native broad-leaved cattail (T. latifolia; Kuehn et al. 1999; Ball & Freeland 2013).
+Initially restricted to the eastern margins of the continent, these taxa have rapidly expanded westward over the last century due to habitat alteration, disturbance, and commercial sales (Shih & Finkelstein 2008; Ciotir & Freeland 2016).